-Here we are going to discuss an analogy about learning and development to illustrate the critical role L&D have in your organisation.
+Here, we will discuss an analogy about learning and development to illustrate the critical role L&D plays in your organisation.

 The vehicle for the journey